 8. After selecting your printer, tap Next.

 9. Tap Printer Name.

 10. Either type a name for your new printer in the Name field, or make a selection from the list, for example Receipt.

 You can only pair the mC-Print3 printer with one iPad at a time.
 If you need to pair it with another iPad, you should access the iPad it currently pairs with and forget it.
 To do this:

 1. On your iPad, tap Settings.

 3. Tap the Information icon associated with your paired printer.

 We do not recommend placing the printer in a place more than 10 feet (3 meters) from your connected iPad.
 Also note, Bluetooth offers a slower data transmission rate compared to Ethernet.
 You will find with an mC-Print3 printer in Bluetooth mode will be a bit slower than a LAN printer when printing receipts and tickets.

-Hard Reset: If you ever have problems with pairing your Bluetooth printer, you can use the Hard Reset button to clear your printer’s memory and restart the Bluetooth pairing steps.
+Hard Reset: If you return your printer to DHCP mode, you can use the Hard Reset button to clear your printer’s memory and reset any previous connection setting.